I have been asked recently about the diet of coyotes. Coyotes are scavengers and will eat whatever food is around.

 What do Coyotes Eat in Zoos?

 Coyotes that are kept in zoo environments follow controlled daily diets.
 These are similar to their natural diet and include small rodents, vegetables and fruits, and chicken.
-They will also include dry dog food.
+They will also eat dry dog food.

 How Does A Coyotes Diet Affect Their Anatomy?

-Coyote’s chew on bones as youngsters.
-The research found at the 47th Annual Meeting of the Animal Behavior Society shows the reasoning for this.
-It was shown that when they chew on hard objects when they’re young, the bones in their skulls become shortened but also enlarged.
+Coyotes chew on bones as youngsters.
+The research found at the 47th Annual Meeting of the Animal Behavior Society shows this reasoning.
+It was shown that when they chew on hard objects when they’re young, the bones in their skulls become shortened and enlarged.
 This then allows them to eat a wider variety of food as adults.

-The researchers say this is the first time food has been shown to have such a dramatic impact on any animal’s anatomy.
+The researchers say this is the first time food has been shown to impact any animal’s anatomy dramatically.

 Can Coyotes Adapt To Different Diets?